please sponsor the children here:

-Please increase our diversity and make 2016 the year that we cover not only the significant costs of arranging microsurgery in the UK for some of our youngest children, but also the year where we can complete funding for an international architectural competition for a paediatric burns hospital to serve sub-Saharan Africa.
+We are trying not only to cover the significant costs of arranging reconstructive surgery in the UK for some of our youngest children, but also want to complete funding for an international architectural competition for a paediatric burns hospital to serve sub-Saharan Africa.

 The walk is about 13 miles (20 km) long.
 You don’t have to walk the entire route, though the children do.
 The objective is to take a “selfie” at each Monopoly Game street or other key landmark on the board to prove you were there to your sponsors.
 Ideally these can be tweeted to @ChildrenOfFire as we walk #MonopolyMoonwalk.